 The aim of the project Learnings from Integration is to explore how the integration process in Sweden works and how it can be improved.

 How can the integration of new immigrants in Sweden be improved?
-The difference between successful and unsuccessful action plans affect both society and the individual.
+The difference between successful and unsuccessful action plans affects both society and the individual.
 In order to uncover new knowledge about the integration process in Sweden and how it could work better, SNS launched the research project Learnings from Integration.
-The program focuses on the labor market and the education system.
+The program focuses on the labour market and the education system.
 The project started in 2017 and will run for three years.

 In the last several years, Sweden has received a significantly higher number of asylum seekers than most other European countries.
 Yet even before a large influx of asylum seekers in 2015, Sweden granted asylum to a comparatively high number of refugees.
 During the period 2012–2014, approximately thirteen percent of asylum applications in the EU were filed in Sweden, a country with just two percent of the EU’s population.
 Since 2012, approximately every third asylum-seeking minor in the EU has come to Sweden.
 This trend makes a well-functioning integration plan all the more important.

 Sweden has a comparatively high employment rate among EU member states.
 Yet in a European perspective, the occupational segregation between native Swedes and the foreign-born population of Sweden is significant compared with other European countries.
 For fifty percent of refugees in Sweden, it can take approximately nine years to become established on the labour market.
 The unemployment rate for foreign-born residents of Sweden is over fifty percent.
 Many refugees arrive in Sweden lacking formal education, and few adolescent refugees finish high school.

 SNS’s research program will focus on how more immigrants can be included in the Swedish labour market and how the Swedish education system can contribute to better academic outcomes.

 30/1 2019 Employment opportunities for newly-arrived immigrants through YA-jobs